How can we assess the environmental impact of building materials early in the design process, when life cycle-based choices can still be made?

 Once the Bill of Materials has been generated, Tally™ draws environmental impact information associated with the manufacturing of those materials from the associated databases.
 It presents this data to the user—sorting, grouping, and displaying information to answer design and material-selection questions at hand.
 Unlike other environmental assessment tools, which tend to export data to unwieldy spreadsheets, Tally™ allows users to produce data graphics that are readily comprehensible, transparent, and customizable.
 In this way, information that is normally abstract becomes very well defined, which allows for much more accurate and nuanced decision-making.

-Tally™ is developed in partnership with Autodesk Sustainability Solutions, a division of Autodesk, and PE INTERNATIONAL, a global leader in life cycle information and sustainability consulting.
-It is geared for use primarily by architects and design teams; however, a wide base of other potential users includes life cycle assessment and sustainability consultants, builders, engineers, and industry partners.
+Tally™ was developed by KT Innovations, an affiliate of KieranTimberlake, in partnership with Autodesk Sustainability Solutions, a division of Autodesk, and PE INTERNATIONAL, a global leader in life cycle information and sustainability consulting.
+It is geared for use primarily by architects and design teams; however, a wide base of other potential users includes Life Cycle Assessment and sustainability consultants, builders, engineers, and industry partners.
 Further information is available at http://choosetally.com.